How can we help you?

 To view and rewrite the VBA macro code, follow these steps:

-The Macro Editor window will display the code of VBA macros that are contained in the corresponding VBA module.
+3.The Macro Editor window will display the code of the VBA macros that are contained in the corresponding VBA module.
+Rewrite the code of the required VBA macro in the Lua language.

 4.Close the Macro Editor window.

-5.Save the document in .xlsx format using the Save as command.
+5.Save the document in .xlsx format using the Save As command.

 Was this helpful?